 On June 17, 1876, General George Crook and about 1,000 troops, supported by 300 Crow and Shoshone, fought against 1,500 members of the Sioux and Cheyenne tribes in what is known as the Battle at Rosebud.
 Custer soon headed out to find those Sioux and Cheyenne involved at in the battle and on June 25th a scout reported a large encampment near the Little Bighorn River.
 Though the Indians numbered some 10,000, Custer assumed the numbers were much less and instead of waiting for the main army under General Alfred Terry to arrive, he decided to attack the encampment immediately.
 He divided his men into three groups, one under Reno, another under Captain Frederick Benteen, and led the third.

 After the Battle of the Little Bighorn, Reno was heavily criticized for his actions — accused of being drunk, a coward, and incompetent.
-However, this did not stop Reno replacing George A. Custer as commander of what was left of the 7th Cavalry and in official inquiry found him not culpable of any wrong-doing during the battle.
-However, in March 1877, Reno was accused of making improper advances on the wife of another officer and was suspended without pay for two years.
+However, this did not stop Reno from replacing George A. Custer as commander of what was left of the 7th Cavalry, and an official inquiry found him not culpable of any wrongdoing during the battle.
+In March 1877, Reno was accused of making improper advances on the wife of another officer and was suspended without pay for two years.
 In 1880 Reno was accused of striking a junior officer and being drunk on duty.
 Found guilty, he was dismissed from the army on April 1, 1880.
-In his last years, Reno made strenuous efforts to clear his name but this campaign was unsuccessful.
-Marcus Reno died of cancer in Washington D.C. on March 30, 1889.
+In his last years, Reno made strenuous efforts to clear his name, but this campaign was unsuccessful.
+Marcus Reno died of cancer in Washington, D.C., on March 30, 1889.